shabansadiqyar/TCP-Socket-Programming/README.md

 ## How to Run and Test

-In order to run the program, type
+In order to compile the program, type
 ```
 make
 ```
-which will create the C object and compile the program.
+which will create the C object.
 The Makefile will have everything in order for make to work.
 One can also run
 ```
 gcc –o server.c server
 ```
-in order to run the program.
+in order to compile the program.
 The server is ran by typing ./server 2500 on the command line .
 The port number is arbitrary but we specified it as 2500.
 Then on the client side or browser just type http://<i></i>127.0.0.1:2500/somefile.html.
 The somefile.html can be any html file as long as it is contained within the same directory as the server.